Sudo Command in Linux/Unix

 When you use the sudo command for the first time, you see the message “With great power, comes great responsibility.”

 And rightly so.
 “Sudo” is short for Superuser Do.
-With this command, any user who has been granted permissions has access to root-like privileges without having to actually be a superuser.
+With this command, any user who has been granted permissions has access to root-like privileges without having to be a super user.

 Also read: Shell Scripting 101: Variables in Shell Scripts